 Subscription models also increased by 24%.
 Many of them cover different products: books, audiobooks, music, or even movies.
 For example, Scribd ran a promotional campaign where they extended its free trial period allowing more readers to join without any financial restrictions.
 Retailers grew by 11%, also above the usual trend based on last year’s data.

 Amazon in France and Spain saw a huge spike of more than 2x compared to February.
 Sci-fi, fantasy, business/economics, history, educational, and self-help related content experienced most of this boom.
-Noteworthy to mention, African American type of content sold extremely well too.
+African American type of content sold extremely well too.

 Apple Books has a diverse audience of mainly iOS users on their iPhone and iPad devices in over 51 countries.
 We’ve seen boosts in English-language countries.
-UK and US grew with over 30%, Canada with over 50%, and New Zealand with over 3 times more in growth.
-The bestselling category is romance as usual, but surprisingly, the ones with the highest growth rate included non-fiction categories with Business, Health, Self-Help, Biographies, and Study aids.
+UK and US grew with over 30%.
+Canada hiked by 50%.
+New Zealand hiked by 3 times more.
+The bestselling category is romance as usual.
+But surprisingly, the ones with the highest growth rate included non-fiction categories with Business, Health, Self-Help, Biographies, and Study aids.

 European countries like Italy or Switzerland grew 2x with book sales in mainly fiction categories.
 Twice as many French readers purchased books through Apple Books in mainly non-fiction categories like business, health/fitness, or computer.

-Google Play Books has over 76 local stores worldwide covering with over 2bn potential readers on Android phones or tablets.
-Their main readership is usually more sensitive to price, so lower-priced books typically deliver better results.
+Google Play Books has over 76 local stores worldwide.
+It reaches over 2bn potential readers on Android phones or tablets.
+Their main readership is usually more sensitive to price.
+Lower-priced books typically deliver better results.

-Since February, we’ve seen a huge bump in the US and UK -- over 50% in sales value.
+Since February, we’ve seen a huge bump in the US and UK.
+There was an increase of over 50% in sales value.
 France achieved over 50% and Germany over 30%.
 Interestingly, sales in Poland grew 3x more since February.

 From fiction categories, fantasy and thrillers grew the most.
 As with other retailers, non-fiction categories were super popular on Google Play Books like foreign language study, self-help, business, and psychology.